 The number of divorces being granted on the grounds of unreasonable behaviour is steadily increasing.
 In 2017, unreasonable behaviour was the most common reason for opposite-sex couples divorcing with 52% of wives and 37% of husbands petitioning on these grounds.

 “Most people are not prepared to wait two years to get divorced, which is the closest option we have for a no-fault divorce.
 They have made the decision to move on with their lives and citing unreasonable behaviour means they can start the process quickly.

 Until we have the option of no-fault divorce, I believe we will continue to see the definition of unreasonable behaviour stretched even further.”

 No. In order to divorce in England and Wales, your application must prove one of the ‘facts’ set out above.
 If you can use them to demonstrate that your marriage has broken down beyond repair, your divorce will be granted.

-If you are unsure about any of the points raised above, do not hesitate to get in touch.
-Stowe Family Law has a deep roster of top quality divorce solicitors who can clear up any confusion you may still have over divorce law and procedure.
+If you are unsure about any of the above, do not hesitate to get in touch.
+Stowe Family Law can support you through the process and address any questions you may still have over divorce law and procedure.